 A weatherproof top is included with the tent, but it does not hold up well in heavy or torrential rain.
 A coating of waterproof sealer on the rain fly is definitely recommended.

-The Wenzel 8 Person Klondike Tent costs USD 230.08 on Amazon, and has a rating of 4.2 / 5 from 922 reviews, implying almost universal satisfaction.
+The Wenzel 8 Person Klondike Tent offers great value for money and consistently receives great feedback from campers, implying almost universal satisfaction.
 People really like the spacious design and stability in moderate winds.

 Great value for money